Slot Machine Malfunctions

 While it's clear that Bookman didn't really win, the casino's

-that she hadn't really won multiple millions of dollars, the casino
+hadn't really won multiple millions of dollars, the casino could

-could have, and should have, offered her much more.
+have, and should have, offered her much more.
+She's suing, and

-She's suing, and doesn't have any realistic chance of winning, but
+doesn't have any realistic chance of winning, but the negative

-the negative attention might convince the casino to simply give the
+attention might convince the casino to simply give the player the

-player the reasonable compensation they should have offered in the
+reasonable compensation they should have offered in the first place.

 Veronica Castillo had a decent spin on the Jurassic Riches machine (see picture at right), which should have paid 210 credits.
 Instead, the machine said she'd won 171,787,374 credits, which on her 5¢ machine would be $8.6 million dollars!
 The top jackpot available on the machine is only $20,000, and based on the number of lines and credits Castillo was playing, the most she could have won was $6000.